MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ### Mention support within Adaptive Cards v1.2

-Card based mentions are supported in web, desktop, and mobile clients.
 You can add @ mentions within an Adaptive Card body for bots and messaging extension responses.
 To add @ mentions in cards, follow the same notification logic and rendering as that of message based [mentions in channel and group chat conversations](../../bots/how-to/conversations/channel-and-group-conversations.md#work-with-mentions).

 Bots and messaging extensions can include mentions within the card content in [TextBlock](https://adaptivecards.io/explorer/TextBlock.html) and [FactSet](https://adaptivecards.io/explorer/FactSet.html) elements.